r4victor/tenthousandmeters/content/blog/python_bts_12.md

              14 RETURN_VALUE
 ```

-`YIELD_VALUE` tells Python to stop executing the frame and return the value on top of the stack.
+`YIELD_VALUE` tells the evaluation loop to stop executing the frame and return the value on top of the stack (to `send()` in our case).
 It works like a `RETURN_VALUE` instruction produced for a `return` statement with one exception.
 It sets the `f_stacktop` field of the frame to the top of the stack, while `RETURN_VALUE` leaves `f_stacktop` set to `NULL`.
-By this mechanism, generator's `send()` understands whether the generator yielded or returned the value.
+By this mechanism, `send()` understands whether the generator yielded or returned the value.
 In the first case, `send()` simply returns the value.
 In the second case, it raises a `StopIteration` exception that contains the value.

-When `send()` executes a frame for the first time, it doesn't actually sends the passed argument to the generator.
-But it ensures that the argument is `None` so that a meaningful value is never ignored:
+When `send()` executes a frame for the first time, it doesn't actually sends the provided argument to the generator.
+But it ensures that this argument is `None` so that a meaningful value is never ignored:

 ```pycon
 >>> def g():